thethinkroot/thinkroot-cellars/README.md

 ## What I built and why

-The TTB reviews approximately 150,000 alcohol beverage label applications per year.
-A team of 47 agents handles all of them, spending a significant portion of their time on routine field verification -- confirming that what appears on a label matches what was submitted in the application.
-Sarah Chen described it directly: agents check that a number on a form matches a number on a label, over and over.
+150,000 applications a year.
+47 agents.
+Half their day is confirming that a number on a form matches a number on a label.

-This tool automates the extraction and comparison work.
-An agent uploads a label image, the tool reads the required fields using Claude Vision and populates the application data fields automatically, then runs each field against TTB compliance rules.
-Flags are returned with plain-language explanations so the agent knows exactly what requires review and why.

-The goal is to reduce time spent on routine matching so agents can focus on judgment calls that actually require expertise.
+That is the problem.
+The previous vendor pilot failed not because the technology was wrong but because it was slow.
+Thirty to forty seconds per label, and agents went back to doing it by eye.
+Sarah was direct about the requirement: results in about 5 seconds or agents will not use it.
+Dave was direct about something else: the tool needs judgment, not just pattern matching.
+STONE'S THROW on a label versus Stone's Throw in an application is not a failure.
+It is obviously the same brand, and a tool that flags it as a mismatch will get ignored.
+Jenny flagged the government warning as the one place where exact is exact.
+All caps, word for word, no exceptions.

+I built toward those three constraints specifically.
+Fast extraction using Claude Vision.
+Fuzzy matching with tunable thresholds so case variation and minor formatting differences pass.
+Hard exact matching on the government warning because Jenny is right that people try to get creative with it.

+The wrapper concept, ThinkRoot Cellars as a fictional importer, gave me a concrete frame to build against.
+It also meant the test labels could cover real scenarios rather than abstract ones.

 ---

-## Single label vs batch mode
+## Two modes, two different problems

+The single label and batch modes are not the same workflow presented twice.
+They solve different things.

-**Single label mode** is designed for agent-assisted case review.
-The agent uploads a label and the tool extracts all fields from the image automatically.
-In production, the application data would be pre-populated from the COLA system record.
-The agent reviews the extracted fields, corrects anything misread, and runs the compliance check.
-The tool compares what appears on the label against the application data field by field.
+Single label mode is for case review.
+An agent has a COLA application open and needs to check the label artwork against it.
+The tool reads the label image, populates the application data fields automatically, and the agent reviews and corrects before running the check.
+In production, the application data would come directly from the COLA system.
+The auto-fill is a prototype stand-in for that integration.
+The compliance check then compares label against application, field by field, with a plain-language result for each one.

-**Batch mode** is designed for high-volume importer submissions -- based on feedback about processing 200 to 300 label packages at once.
-Batch mode runs a TTB format compliance sweep across multiple labels without requiring individual application data entry.
-It checks government warning format, presence of required fields, and country of origin for detected imports.
-It is a triage pass, not a detailed application comparison.
-Labels that clear batch review may still require individual case review against their COLA application record.

-These are two genuinely different workflows.
+Batch mode is for the peak-season problem Sarah described, where an importer submits 200 or 300 labels at once.
+There is no practical way to run those against individual application records in a batch flow.
+What agents actually need is a fast triage pass: which of these have obvious format problems before we open individual cases?
+Batch mode runs TTB format compliance across the full set, covering government warning, required fields, and country of origin for detected imports, then returns a cleared or flagged result per label with expandable detail and CSV export.

+The distinction matters.
 Single label mode answers: does this label match what this applicant submitted?
-Batch mode answers: do all these labels meet TTB format requirements before we open individual applications?
+Batch mode answers: are there any obvious problems in this stack before we start opening applications?

 ---